mahmoud/words/drafts/on_coding.md

 # On coding

-Once I tried programming ever day.
-The basis was simple: If others can do activities I find difficult (e.g., recreational running) on a daily routine, I should be able to do recreational activities I enjoy (e.g., open-source development) daily as well.
+Once I tried programming every day.
+It was a simple principle: If others can do activities I find difficult (e.g., recreational running) on a daily routine, I should be able to do recreational activities I enjoy (e.g., open-source development) daily as well.

 This ended up lasting from January 17, 2013 to March 31, 2014.
 438
 days.